-M2 - Squadron Average Number of Marginals and UNSATs (NMU)
+M2 - Squadron Average NMU

 S1 - Standard Deviation of Squadron Score

 S2 - Standard Deviation of Squadron NMU

 (2) $\underline{\text{NSS}}$.
 NSS is calculated to correct for potential non-normality in the distribution of PAS.
 NSS is calculated for the entire phase.
 NSS is calculated from PAS by using equation (2), below: